SAP/odata-vocabularies/docs/v2-annotations.md

 Attribute Name|Default Value|Meaning
 --------------|-------------|-------
 creatable|true|New related entities can be created creatable-path|-|Related entities can be created or not depending on the state of the source entity.
 The value of this attribute is a [path expression](http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3) that identifies a Boolean property in the context of the source entity type.
-The value of this property indicates whether related entities can be created or not.<br>See notes in[updatable-path](#updatable-path)for entity sets for combined meaning of creatable and creatable-path.<br>
-filterable|true|Can be used as a path segment for properties in `$filter` system query option
+The value of this property indicates whether related entities can be created or not.
+See section [Combined Meaning](#combined-meaning) for combined meaning of `creatable` and `creatable-path`. filterable|true|Can be used as a path segment for properties in `$filter` system query option

 ### Element `edm:FunctionImport`